paigeadelethompson/void-uconsole/Documentation/gpu/drm-kms.rst

 For the output routing the first step is encoders (represented by :c:type:`struct drm_encoder <drm_encoder>`, see `Encoder Abstraction`_).
 Those are really just internal artifacts of the helper libraries used to implement KMS drivers.
-Besides that they make it unecessarily more complicated for userspace to figure out which connections between a CRTC and a connector are possible, and what kind of cloning is supported, they serve no purpose in the userspace API.
+Besides that they make it unnecessarily more complicated for userspace to figure out which connections between a CRTC and a connector are possible, and what kind of cloning is supported, they serve no purpose in the userspace API.
 Unfortunately encoders have been exposed to userspace, hence can't remove them at this point.
-Futhermore the exposed restrictions are often wrongly set by drivers, and in many cases not powerful enough to express the real restrictions.
+Furthermore the exposed restrictions are often wrongly set by drivers, and in many cases not powerful enough to express the real restrictions.
 A CRTC can be connected to multiple encoders, and for an active CRTC there must be at least one encoder.